louietsai/CarND-Behavioral-Cloning-P3/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by P1.py for lane detection to get the below image

+![alt text][image2]

+however, I didn't apply this lane detection, and may try it later.

 I finally randomly shuffled the data set and put Y% of the data into a validation set.